Determinants of Mahler measures and special values of $L$-functions: Main results

 Once we know a priori the expected identity \eqref{eq:2x2detected}, proving it rigorously will be a matter of routine.
 By Proposition \ref{P:Lsplit}, there are newforms $f_i\in\mathcal{S}_2(\Gamma_1(N_i)), i=1,2$ such that

 It turns out that these newforms can be identified easily with the aid of LMFDB.
 We collect the $L$-function identities in Table~\ref{L_as_products_table}, where $L_\texttt{Nxxx}$ in the table denotes the $L$-function of the level $N$ newform $f_\texttt{Nxxx}$ collected in Table~\ref{newforms_table}.
 Let $\tau_1$ and $\tau_2$ be the CM points that correspond to $t$ and $t^\sigma$ respectively in Table \ref{2x2identities_table}.
-In each case, the theta series $\Theta_{P,\tau_i}$ or $\Theta_{Q,\tau_i}$ in Proposition \ref{P:MMasLcusp} always have the same level $N$ with $N_i\mid N, i=1,2$ and we can use the Sturm bounds to prove that these theta series are linear combinations of the forms in
+In each case, the theta series $\Theta_{P,\tau_i}$ or $\Theta_{Q,\tau_i}$ in Proposition \ref{P:MMasLcusp} always have the same level $N$ with $N_i\mid N, i=1,2$ and we can use the Sturm bound \cite[Theorem~1]{Sturm87} to prove that these theta series are linear combinations of the cusp forms in

 Then by Proposition \ref{P:MMasLcusp}, we can express $\m_i$ as linear combinations of $L$-values of $f_i$ and \eqref{eq:2x2detected} follows immediately due to cancellations of the remaining terms.
-Instead of working out the computational details for all identities, we will provide some examples in Section~\ref{S:examples} to illustrate the whole process in different situations (see Example~\ref{ex:2x2_no.1}--Example~\ref{ex:2x2_no.23}). \end{proof}
+Instead of working out the computational details for all identities, we will provide some examples in Section~\ref{S:examples} to illustrate the whole process in different situations (see Example~\ref{ex:2x2_no.1}--Example~\ref{ex:2x2_no.23}). \end{proof} \begin{remark} It is worth noting that one can also anticipate an equivalent form of \eqref{eq:2x2detected} using the information above.
+Namely, suppose $\m_1$ and $\m_2$ are explicitly written in terms of $L_1:=L'(f_1,0)$ and $L_2:=L'(f_2,0)$.
+Then $a\m_1^2+b\m_2^2$ is a linear combination of $L_1,L_1L_2,$ and $L_2^2$.
+Imposing the expected condition that the coefficients of $L_1^2$ and $L_2^2$ vanish immediately determines $a/b$.
+While the \textsf{PSLQ} approach is not truly needed in this case, it is very helpful and efficient for computations in the biquadratic case, which involves many more unknown coefficients. \end{remark}

 To state the next theorem, let us introduce the following notation for conciseness of the statements.
 For $a,b,c,d\in \N$ and $t_1,t_2,t_3,t_4\in \CC$, define

 In addition, for each $1\le j\le 6$, we define $\mathfrak{M}^{[j]}_{a,b,c,d}:=\mathfrak{M}^{[j]}_{a,b,c,d}(t_1,t_2,t_3,t_4)$ as the determinant $\mathfrak{M}_{a,b,c,d}$ with the following sign changes: